lee772943638-design/SiFli-SDK/example/get-started/dualcore/README_EN.md

 ````

-The big core's button initialization function is `init_pin` in `src/hcpu/gui_apps/watch_demo.c`.
-You can see that buttons are only initialized in the big core program when the button's corresponding GPIO pin is a PA pin, otherwise it just subscribes to the button data service.
+The HCPU's button initialization function is `init_pin` in `src/hcpu/gui_apps/watch_demo.c`.
+You can see that buttons are only initialized in the HCPU program when the button's corresponding GPIO pin is a PA pin, otherwise it just subscribes to the button data service.
 ```c
 #if (SLEEP_CTRL_PIN < GPIO1_PIN_NUM)
     button_cfg_t cfg;